BBC Sport – the sports production arm of the UK’s national public-service broadcaster, and rights holder of the World Indoor Bowls Championships.

 Our expertise in live bowls production has been further extended by annual high-quality coverage of the historic Waterloo Autumn Handicap Crown Green Bowls tournament, played in Blackpool every September.
 This project was a sponsorship-funded model, broadcast for 16 hours on ITV4 each year from 2015 to 2018.

-Input Media brought a new lease of life to the BBC Two coverage of the World Indoor Bowls tournament over five years, revamping the OB coverage and the ‘creative offering’ from the Potters resort in Norfolk.
+Gravity Media brought a new lease of life to the BBC Two coverage of the World Indoor Bowls tournament over five years, revamping the OB coverage and the ‘creative offering’ from the Potters resort in Norfolk.
 The imperatives were to improve coverage, build-up personalities in a low-key sport, and to widen the appeal of the game to larger audience.

 Equally, the Waterloo Crown Green Bowls tournament was re-invigorated by Input Media’s broadcast strategy and tournament staging for ITV programming.
 The ITV4 coverage saw this historic slice of Northern sporting culture return to a free-to-air platform for the first time in two decades.
 Live OB coverage of the tournament transmits from 10am to 6pm over two days each September, with extensive coverage of the last-16 round onwards.